 Applicant must be eighteen (18) years old or older as determined from the applicant's date of birth.

-Adjuster applicants may not hold an active Producer license with Property, Casualty, and/or Personal Lines line of authority.
+Adjuster applicants may not hold an active insurance producer license with Property, Casualty, and/or Personal Lines line of authority.

 Applicants may not apply for or hold a Public Adjuster license and a Motor Vehicle Damage Appraiser license simultaneously.